anniebart/portfolio-site/src/pages/projects/planted.md

 author: Annie Bartholomew
 date: 2021
 category: programming, design
+description: Planted is a static site generator developed by Annie Bartholomew.
+It is designed to minimize its environmental footprint using minimal styling, image processing + no JavaScript on the frontend.
 ---
 Planted is a static site generator that I am developing to minimize its ecological footprint.
 I used it to create this site.